meetkabeershah/meetkabeershah.github.io/_posts/2015-9-27-taging-tags.md

 [courtesy](http://www.memegen.com/meme/f598r2)

 Finding something in a crowd is a troublesome task.
 You do not to get what you want.

-To solve this your posts need to be classified.
+How do nerdspal solve this problem.
 So here come *tags*.

 **What are tags on nerdspal?**